GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/predicting/future-customer-value-segments/README.md

 Customer Value_ equation yields a more accurate pCLV score: `p_alive * expected_value`.

-## Automating multiple runs
+## Automation Colab Notebook

-The [Automation Colab Notebook](focvs_automation.ipynb) can be used to automate running the pipeline multiple times with different parameters.
-This is particularly useful when there is a need to run the pipeline for several extra dimensions while keeping all parameters intact - a process which is quite time-consuming if done through the GCP Dataflow UI.
+The [focvs_automation.ipynb](focvs_automation.ipynb) notebook is a [Google Colaboratory](https://colab.research.google.com/) notebook that can be used to automate running the pipeline without using the GCP UI.
+This notebook is particularly useful when there is a need to run the pipeline several times with different parameters (e.g. multiple extra dimensions, different calibration and/or cohort dates, etc.) - a process which is quite time-consuming and error-prone if done through the GCP Dataflow UI.